FAQs and Myth Busting

 Talk to school about what your child is finding difficult and ask what support might be put in place to help them.
 The school’s own website could be a good starting point.
 They may detail some of the programmes or interventions they offer.

 The law is very clear that schools must identify, assess need and then plan support based on this information.
 Where school have identified what a child needs, this should be put in place.
-Read our section SEN Support in Schools for more information.
+See our page about SEN Support in Schools for more information.

 This is incorrect.
 SEN is about the needs of a child, not the diagnosis.
 Schools have a duty to identify SEN. They must use best endeavors to make sure a child with SEN gets the support they need.
-Read our section ‘SEN Support in Mainstream Schools’ for more information.
+See our page about ‘SEN Support in Mainstream Schools’ for more information.

 There is also some government guidance for schools 'Supporting pupils with medical conditions', which highlights that schools should not wait for a formal diagnosis before providing support for a medical condition.